Considering Enrolling In Cosmetology School?

 If this is your ultimate goal, cosmetology school can help you achieve it.
 In addition to teaching about hair, nails, skin, and makeup, you will also learn salon ownership basics.

-For instance, many schools offer classes to help students become more knowledgable on what it takes to own a salon.
+For instance, many schools offer classes to help students become more knowledgeable on what it takes to own a salon.

 It is important to realize this difference up front to ensure that you are attending the school that can give you the career you want.